jbjonesjr/best-practices/VA_Source_Control_Systems.md

-# VA Enterprise Software Source Control: What is the Strategy?
+# VA Enterprise Source Code Control: What is the Strategy?

 # The Issue
+* VA's enterprise systems are open-source and comprised of millions of lines of code, which are not currently under source control.
+* The VA does not currently approve or use any of the current industry-standard source control systems to support these large open-source sytsems.
-* VA needs a single, authoritative, industry-standard, open-source software source control system for all VA open-source software.
+* VA needs a single, authoritative, industry-standard, open-source source code control system for all VA open-source software.
-* The VA does not currently use any of the current industry-standard source control systems.

 # Background
-* All VA software is reviewed and listed in the VA Technical Reference Model (TRM), VA's software and tools catalog.
+* All VA software tools are reviewed and listed in the VA Technical Reference Model (TRM), VA's software and tools catalog.
-* The [TRM Categorization Framework](http://www.va.gov/TRM/CategorizationHelpPage.asp) does not have any category specific for software source code version control.
+* The [TRM Categorization Framework](http://www.va.gov/TRM/CategorizationHelpPage.asp) does not have any category specific for source code version control.
 * Source code version control is subsumed under the broader [Software Change and Configuration Management Tools](http://www.va.gov/TRM/searchpage.asp?catId=46&catname=Software%20Change%20and%20Configuration%20Management%20Tools) category.
 This includes Configuration Management, Project Management, File Repositories, and proprietary development environments.
-* The subset of TRM Software Change and Configuration Management tools specific to source control are the following:
+* The subset of TRM Software Change and Configuration Management tools specific to source code control are the following:

 TRM Name	|	OSS	|	Purpose	|	Decision	|	TRM Link	|	Analysis
 ---	|	---	|	---	|	---	|	---	|	---